Blazemeter/taurus/site/dat/docs/Apiritif.md

   scenario:
     script: test_nose.py
 ```
+Also, if not present, Taurus creates and stores Nose test to the artifacts directory, when Apiritif executor is used.

 Taurus can loop test suite execution in a loop until desired number of `iterations` will complete or `hold-for` time
 will be exceeded.